Traveling with your baby carriage

 air travel

 At Baby Travel Rental, parents often call us with the familiar phrase: "The airline broke my stroller.
 What should I do?"
 Unfortunately, your stroller can easily be damaged during transport or lost.
 Strollers are inherently unsuitable for air travel due to their size and shape.
-Although the world wouldn't end without a stroller, it can be very uncomfortable.
-Therefore, we would like to give you some tips to prevent your stroller from being damaged on the plane and what to do if this happens.
+Although the world would not end without a stroller, it can be very inconvenient.
+That is why we would like to give you some advice to prevent your stroller from being damaged by the plane and what to do if this happens.

 before the trip

-A bulky stroller that breaks down into multiple parts is more prone to damage and missing parts.
-Before entering the airport, consider purchasing a model that folds into one piece.
+A bulky stroller that breaks down into several parts is more likely to suffer damage and lose pieces.
+Before entering the airport, consider buying a model that folds into one piece.

-Umbrella strollers are cheap and great for getting around, but they are suitable for children but much less so for babies.
+Umbrella strollers are cheap and great for getting around, but they are suitable for children and much less so for babies.

-Check your airline's policy on strollers before you travel.
-Some airlines state that only one fully folded stroller (Ryanair) can be brought to the gate, i.e. H. Larger strollers must be checked.
-Additionally, airlines such as Ryanair and SAS require strollers to be carried in protective bags, such as stroller bags.
+Check your airline’s policy on strollers before traveling.
+Some airlines require that only fully folded strollers can be taken to the boarding gate (Ryanair), meaning larger strollers must be checked in.
+Also, airlines like Ryanair and SAS require strollers to be in protective bags, such as stroller bags.

 At the airport...